A virtual viewing – from Rick Poynor’s essay on the installation

 Words by Rick Poynor, excerpts from ‘Veils of Memory’, Ember Glance: The Permanence of Memory box set, David Sylvian & Russell Mills, Venture, 1991

 Pictures courtesy of Russell Mills.
 More can be seen at russellmills.com here.

-This page is a supplement to two forthcoming articles on Ember Glance: The Permanence of Memory with exclusive contributions from Russell Mills.
+This page supplements two articles on Ember Glance: The Permanence of Memory with exclusive contributions from Russell Mills:

 Read our previous interview with Russell Mills: